canonical/maas/docs/physical-zones.rst

-For example, for applications that are highly sensitive to network latency, it may make sense to divide your MAAS into smaller physical networks, and represent each of those networks as an availability zone.
-Now, you can use the availability zones to allocate nodes just where they get the best performance when communicating with specific other nodes.
+For example, for applications that are highly sensitive to network latency, it may make sense to divide your MAAS into smaller physical networks, and represent each of those networks as a physical zone.
+Now, you can use the physical zones to allocate nodes just where they get the best performance when communicating with specific other nodes.

 In another example, your application may rely on a third-party service